nikcleju/ESDM_Course/Projects/P5_GenericMotorControl.md

 5. When the CLOSE command is received, the motor shall  the door with a similar procedure, but in the closing direction.
 The status shall be set to CLOSING.

-6. The user does not send a CLOSE command after an OPEN command.
+6. The user is not allowed to send a CLOSE command directly after an OPEN command (do not consider this case).
 Any movement is always stopped with STOP command.

 7. The EmergencyStop input shall terminate a movement immediately:
     - the motor PWM is set to 0 instantly